drawveloper/remote/README.md

 **Remote** is a simple tool to work in local files while consuming an API from a remote server.
 An easy reverse proxy in Node, if you will.

 It serves your static files locally and *bounces* some requests to an external server.
-It aims to serve the dreaded **cross domain request** problem, so you can freely *ajax* like you have a local server-side.
+It aims to solve the dreaded **cross domain request** problem, so you can freely *ajax* like you have a local server-side.

 You determine which requests are *bounced* by writing some regex in a small json configuration file.